Liberal or moderate? Depends which Tim Walz you’re talking about.

 “These are extreme positions,” says former Minnesota Sen. Paul Gazelka who served as Republican majority leader during Mr. Walz’s first term as governor.

-During that term, “I could push him and we could find a place that maybe all of Minnesota wasn’t thrilled with, but we could all feel like [it] was good government,” says Mr. Gazelka.
+During that first term, “I could push him and we could find a place that maybe all of Minnesota wasn’t thrilled with, but we could all feel like [it] was good government,” says Mr. Gazelka.
 “I don’t think his country roots reflect where he is politically.”

 Even in the liberal Twin Cities, where supporters have handwritten “WALZ” on makeshift Harris lawn signs, not everyone is pleased with their governor.

-“He’s too liberal,” says Kevin Christian, a Republican who criticizes Walz for flip-flopping on gun rights and disagrees with several other of his recently passed progressive policies.
+“He’s too liberal,” says Kevin Christian, a Republican who criticizes Mr. Walz for flip-flopping on gun rights and disagrees with several other of his recently passed progressive policies.

 Helping Democrats expand their reach?